Source qualifier transformation

 It is of type an active transformation which reads the data (or) extract the data from data base and flat files.
 You can find Interview Questions about Source Qualifier Transformation in the homepage.

-It is a process of changing th default SQL generated by source qualifier transformation.
+It is a process of changing the default SQL generated by source qualifier transformation.

-If the source is a database then Informatica recommends to use source filter condition to filter the data rather than using filter transformation.
+If the source is a database, then Informatica recommends using source filter condition to filter the data rather than using filter transformation.
 It improves the performance of data extraction.

 Create a source definition with EMP meta data